Iravinota/myos/readme.md

 # Description

-This is an simple operating system used for study purpose.
+This is a simple operating system used for study purpose.

 # Environment
 - windows 7 32 bit